R-Ohman/css-parser/README.md

 # css-parser

 A simple engine for CSS processing without using the Standard Template Library.
 Reads CSS sections interspersed with command sections from the standard input.

-Available commands:
+## Available commands

-1) **** - resume CSS reading;
+- `****` - Resume CSS reading.
-2) ? - print the number of CSS sections;
+- `?` - Print the number of CSS sections.
-3) i,S,? - print the number of selectors for section number i (numbers start with 1), if there is no such block skip;
+- `i,S,?` - Print the number of selectors for section number `i` (numbers start with 1).
+If there is no such block, skip.
-4) i,A,? - print the number of attributes for section no. i, if there is no such block or section skip;
+- `i,A,?` - Print the number of attributes for section number `i`.
+If there is no such block or section, skip.
-5) i,S,j - output the j-th selector for the i-th block (section and attribute numbers start with 1) if there is no section or selector skip;
+- `i,S,j` - Output the `j`-th selector for the `i`-th block (section and attribute numbers start with 1).
+If there is no section or selector, skip.
-6) i,A,n - output for the i-th section the value of the attribute named n, if there is no such skip;
+- `i,A,n` - Output the value of the attribute named `n` for the `i`-th section.
+If there is no such block or section, skip.
-7) n,A,? - print the total (for all blocks) number of occurrences of the attribute named n.
-(Within a single block, duplicates should be removed at the loading stage).
-0 is possible;
+- `n,A,?` - Print the total (for all blocks) number of occurrences of the attribute named `n`.
+Within a single block, duplicates should be removed at the loading stage.
+0 is possible.
-8) z,S,? - print the total (for all blocks) number of occurrences of the selector z.
-0 is possible;
+- `z,S,?` - Print the total (for all blocks) number of occurrences of the selector `z`.
+0 is possible.
-9) z,E,n - print the value of the attribute named n for selector z, in case of multiple occurrences of selector z we take the last one.
-If none, skip;
+- `z,E,n` - Print the value of the attribute named `n` for selector `z`.
+In case of multiple occurrences of selector `z`, we take the last one.
+If none, skip.
-10) i,D,* - delete the entire section i (i.e. separators+attributes), when done correctly write out deleted;
+- `i,D,*` - Delete the entire section `i` (i.e., separators + attributes).
+When done correctly, write out "deleted".
-11) i,D,n - remove the attribute named n from the i-th section, if the operation leaves the section empty it should also be removed (along with any selectors), when done correctly write deleted.
+- `i,D,n` - Remove the attribute named `n` from the `i`-th section.
+If the operation leaves the section empty, it should also be removed (along with any selectors).
+When done correctly, write "deleted".